johnmtayag/Amazon-Recommender-System/README.md

      3. The outer product matrices are reduced by summing up each matrix as well as summing up the indices of non-null elements
      4. From this combined matrix, extract and compute the outer product average which is necessary to compute the covariance matrix
 3. **Eigenvalue Decomposition**
    Eigenvalues and eigenvectors are extracted from the covariance matrix via eigenvalue decomposition and ordered by eigenvalue magnitude.
-This helps in identifying the principal components that explain the most variance in the data.
 4. **Plotting Explained Variance**
    The amount of variance explained by each eigenvector is visualized to understand the significance of each component.
-Note that the first principal component explains nearly 100% of the variance.
-However, two principal components are used in this analysis to make visualizing the results easier.

-PCA was performed on both the original power generation values as well as the reconstructed values.
+This PCA process was performed on  the original power generation values as well as the reconstructed values.
 The first principal component of the reconstructed power values explains over 90% of the variance while the first two principal components of the original power values only explain about 70% of the variance.
-Thus, utilizing the principal components of the reconstructed power values may help us achieve better overall anomaly detection.

 <p align="center">
   <img src="images/comparing_variance_explained.png" alt="Explained Variance" width="400"/>
 </p>

 The reconstructions model the curves well as the mean curve aligns almost perfectly with the mean reconstruction.
-However, the standard deviations with the reconstructions are generally much lower and smoother than the standard deviations of the original power values.
+The standard deviations with the reconstructions are also generally much lower and smoother than the standard deviations of the original power values.

 <p align="center">
   <img src="images/lim_3kwp_mean_curves.png" alt="EMean Curves" width="400"/>
 </p>

-### Visualizing the Data on the Top Principal Components
+### Visualizing the Data along the Top Two Principal Components

 <p align="center">
   <img src="images/pca_top_two_principal_components2.png" alt="Principal Components" width="500"/>